 The higher the fixed cost, the higher will be the risk involved and vice versa.

 Interest is also an example of a fixed cost, as specified in the table above.
 This implies that whether or not sales happen, we will be required to pay interest to our debt holders.

 Interest is basically a financial fixed cost.
 Use of financial fixed cost to maximise your profit, given the change in your EBIT, is an example of your financial leverage.

 In the table shown above, we have EBIT before the deduction of interest to arrive at net profit.
 If interest is low, then every change in sales will lead to change in net income and vice-versa.

 Analyse the above-mentioned example, to understand the operating leverage in both the situations mentioned below:

 Every company in its Annual Report mentions the various risks that the business faces such as Sales Risk, Operational Risk, Business Risk and Financial Risk.
 It is important to understand all these risks to properly comprehend the operations of the business and gauge its future potential.
 On the other hand, Operating Leverage and Financial Leverage quintessentially are double-edged swords.
 They maximise your profits but also maximise your losses when things aren’t going suitably.

 This article introduces you to the above-said concepts at a rudimentary level.
 You, however, need to know the pragmatic application of all these factors to deduce if a company has the potential to generate wealth for you.
-This course: NSE Academy Certified Finance for Non-Finance People will help you to achieve this objective.

 Whenever you learn a new financial concept, you should ask yourself, “How can this help me in my process of identifying a multi-bagger?”
 If you realise that you don’t know how, then don’t give up and just settle for whatever you know superficially.
 Dig deeper and deeper until you find that treasure full of gold.